Shatarupa21/ES654_Machine_Leaning/README.md

 # ES654_Machine_Leaning
-For machine learning course work
+This repository is specially created for machine learning course work.

+Name: Shatarupa Bepari
+Roll Number: 22210042
+Department of Computer Science and Engineering